 - Discuss internship with academic advisor in Animal Science.

-- Contact internship coordinator for instructions to fulfill expectations for credit in internship program.
+- Contact internship coordinator (Ms. Christen Burgett – firstname.lastname@example.org) for instructions to fulfill expectations in order to receive academic credit in the internship program (ANS 399A).
 Apply for admission to the internship program through the internship coordinator.
 Forms (PDF) as follows:

 - Liability Statement (signed by self or parent)